janecodelife/inner-around.nvim/README.md

 It uses native Vim movements (`[[`, `]]`, etc.) to quickly select or operate on function bodies and structures.

 ---

-💝 Support me by the only available way now: USDT to buy a new dev laptop.
-Info is below, or contact me by
-📩 email: janecodelife@gmail.com

----

 ## 🚀 Features